Wall Street Praises Omega Healthcare Investors Inc. (OHI) After Recent Earnings Report

 Analysts’ Opinion of OHI

-Many brokerage firms have already submitted their reports for OHI stocks, with CapitalOne repeating the rating for OHI by listing it as a “Equal Weight.”
-The predicted price for OHI in the upcoming period, according to CapitalOne is $38 based on the research report published on August 04th of the current year 2021.
+Many brokerage firms have already submitted their reports for OHI stocks, with BofA Securities repeating the rating for OHI by listing it as a “Neutral.”
+The predicted price for OHI in the upcoming period, according to BofA Securities is $33 based on the research report published on August 26th of the current year 2021.

-Mizuho, on the other hand, stated in their research note that they expect to see OHI reach a price target of $39.
-The rating they have provided for OHI stocks is “Neutral” according to the report published on July 14th, 2021.
+CapitalOne, on the other hand, stated in their research note that they expect to see OHI reach a price target of $38.
+The rating they have provided for OHI stocks is “Equal Weight” according to the report published on August 04th, 2021.

-Scotiabank gave a rating of “Sector Perform” to OHI, setting the target price at $39 in the report published on June 17th of the current year.
+Mizuho gave a rating of “Neutral” to OHI, setting the target price at $39 in the report published on July 14th of the current year.

 Insider Trading